 Our other big commitment is to old world style customer service - greeting you with a smile, giving our honest opinion (including ‘that looks terrible on you’) and doing our best to make you feel welcome and leave happier than when you came in.

-The foundation of these rules is built on our relationships with our brands - relationships built through years of traveling around the world, drinking together in Japanese izakayas and German biergartens and a deep respect of each other’s craft.
+The foundation of these rules is built on our relationships with our brands - relationships built through years of traveling around the world, drinking together in Japanese izakayas and German biergartens and a deep respect of one another’s craft.

-All that said, we invite you to stop in and browse at our Oakland or Santa Fe stores or online, and of course, if you have any question at all, don’t hesitate to reach out.
+All that said, we invite you to stop in and browse at our Oakland, Santa Fe, or NYC stores (or online), and of course, if you have any question at all, don’t hesitate to reach out.